MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/host-an-adapter-in-iis-using-the-wcf-lob-adapter-sdk.md

         |**Username**|The client will supply a user name and password.|
         |**Certificate**|The client will be authenticated by using an X.509 certificate.
 If this value is set, click **Browse** in the **Client Certificate** area, and then select the certificate to use.|

     3. On the **URI Properties** tab, specify the URI parameters required by the adapter.
-The entries displayed in this tab vary based on the properties exposed in the [ConnectionUri Properties](ConnectionUri%20Properties.xml) class of the adapter.
+The entries displayed in this tab vary based on the properties exposed in the  `ConnectionUri Properties` class of the adapter.

     4. On the **Binding Properties** tab, specify values for the binding properties required for the adapter.
 The **General** section contains common settings such as timeout values.
-Additional properties are listed based on the custom properties exposed in your [AdapterBinding Class](AdapterBinding%20Class.xml) class.
+Additional properties are listed based on the custom properties exposed in your `AdapterBinding` class.

 6. Once you have specified the configuration values, click **Connect**.

     1. From the **Select contract type** list, select the contract to use.
 This populates the **Select a category** tree control with a list of categories and operations available from this adapter.
-If the adapter implements search functionality through a [MetadataRetrievalClient Class](MetadataRetrievalClient%20Class.xml) class, you can enter a search term in the **Search in category** field to return only categories and operations that contain the search term.
+If the adapter implements search functionality through a `MetadataRetrievalClient` class, you can enter a search term in the **Search in category** field to return only categories and operations that contain the search term.

         > [!NOTE]
         >  Only outbound operations are available for selection.